 Faith: “Truly this was the Son of God.”

-As I review these words, where do I find myself convicted?
+Listening to each word, where do I find myself convicted?
 Sorrowful?
 Grateful?
 Ashamed?
 What will I do about what I see in this scene as I examine my own speech and silence?

 May God’s love touch your heart today through the power and silence of the Cross.